TritonDataCenter/rfd/rfd/0110/README.md

 into a handler chain through which all incoming requests to the service pass.
 Identifying such a chain or codepath will require further investigation.

+#### Global Decisions
+In a more complex iteration of the throttle, we want to have a way to make throttling decisions with system-wide information.
+This means that we will want to either have a separate horizontally-scalable manta component that talks to all throttled services, tuning throttle parameters as necessary, or have the throttled services themselves communicate with each other to make the same decisions.
+For this reason, the per-muskie-process iteration of the throttle should be built with the possibility of sharing information concerning resources and various tunable parameters in mind.

+#### Throttle Types
+In different contexts, we will want to be able to throttle based on different request properties.
+For example, there is good motivation for throttling on a per-user basis in muskie.
+In other contexts, we might want to throttle on the type of request (for example on whether it's a read or write of a metadata or an object).
+With the initial throttle design it will be useful to consider how requests might be filtered/selected by these various properties.
+We'll probably want generic logic to handle throttle of a subset of requests, and then separate self-contained logic for selecting the appropriate subset based on whatever filters the throttle has been configured with.

 #### Configuration
 Two big open questions concerning the implementation of *operator-configurable* throttling are: